8ta4/blog/drafts/How to Build a Native-Level Passive Vocabulary.md

 - Frequency lists tend to underrepresent phrasal verbs.
 Phrases that break up to include objects, like "took him for a ride", can get missed.

-The columns in `wiktionary.tsv` are set up to make it easy for you to customize your lists.
+The columns in `wiktionary.tsv` are set up to make it easy to customize your lists.

 The `lemma` column shows whether an entry is a lemma in Wiktionary.
 By filtering where `lemma` is true, you can focus on low-hanging roots of the language.

 The `space` column spots entries with spaces so you can tell single words apart from multiword phrases.
-You can use this to study words and multiword phrases in separate sessions.
+You can study words and multiword phrases in separate sessions.

 You can find the code that built this dataset [here](https://github.com/8ta4/prevalence).